rkp8/SmartGymsScheduleManager/README.md

 * [Fullcalendar](https://fullcalendar.io/) - A JavaScript event calendar
 * [FlyingSaucer](https://github.com/flyingsaucerproject/flyingsaucer) - Used to generate invoice PDF
 * [jjwt](https://github.com/jwtk/jjwt) - Used to generate/validate JWT tokens

-## Contribute

-Let's together make AppointmentScheduler awesome!

-If you have any suggestions/ideas please feel free to write about it.
-You are also welcome to fork this project and send pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details